 One of the key features of Highmaps is that under any of the licenses, free or not, you are allowed to download the source code and make your own edits.
 This allows for personal modifications and a great flexibility.

 Through a full API you can add, remove and modify series and points or modify axes at any time after chart creation.
 Numerous events supply hooks for programming against the chart.
-In combination with jQuery's or other frameworks' Ajax APIs, this opens for solutions like live charts constantly updating with values from the server, user supplied data and more.
+This opens for solutions like live charts constantly updating with values from the server, user supplied data and more.

 Map area, map line, points of interest, bubbles on maps, heatmaps.
 These features correspond to series types in Highcharts.

 For full control over the color layout of the Highmaps choropleth maps, a separate color axis is displayed inside the legend.
 It inherits most features from scalar axes in order to provide common options like min, max, logarithic scale and more.